WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_symmetric.md

 > - **Stream cipher:** adds the input to the stream cipher output. `out_len` and `data_len` can be equal, as no authentication tags will be added.
 > - **AEAD:** decrypts `data` into `out`.
 Additional data must have been previously absorbed using `symmetric_state_absorb()`.
-> - **SHOE, Xoodyak, Strobe:** decrypts data, squeezes a tag and verify that it matches the one that was appended to the ciphertext.
+> - **SHOE, Xoodyak, Strobe:** decrypts data, squeezes a tag and verifies that it matches the one that was appended to the ciphertext.
 >
 > If `out` and `data` are the same address, decryption may happen in-place.
 >